François van 't Sant: Prince Henry

-In October 1920 Van 't Sant became head-commissioner of The Hague, a more prestigious post than Utrecht, as it involved regular contacts with the Royal House and key government figures.
+In October 1920, Van 't Sant became head-commissioner of The Hague, a more prestigious post than Utrecht, as it involved regular contacts with the Royal House and key government figures.
 Queen Wilhelmina employed Van 't Sant as her odd-job man.
 One of his main tasks would be to keep Prince-consort Henry, Duke of Mecklenburg-Schwerin, out of trouble.
 Next to his only legitimate daughter Princess Juliana of the Netherlands, the future queen, Prince Henry had fathered several illegitimate children for which Van 't Sant had to make regular payments.
 Henry's philandering life style also involved regular visits to prostitutes.
 With knowledge of the queen, Van 't Sant invited prostitutes to his private home in The Hague in order to better control them and assess their health, before Prince Henry would enter through the back door and spend some time with them in Van 't Sant's guest room.

-In the 1930s Van 't Sant would become entangled in the 'Elisabeth le Roi Affair'.
+In the 1930s, Van 't Sant was entangled in the Elisabeth le Roi affair.
 This affair was centred around a possible mistress of Prince Henry named Elisabeth le Roi, very likely a pseudonym.
-Van 't Sant pretended that her illegitimate child was fathered by the recently deceased Jonkheer Carel van Vredenburch, a former high ranking, rich and upper class Dutch diplomat.
+Van 't Sant pretended that her illegitimate child was fathered by the recently deceased Jonkheer Carel van Vredenburch, a former high ranking, rich and upper-class Dutch diplomat.
 Van 't Sant convinced Vredenburch's heirs that the child was Vredenburch's and in order to avoid public embarrassment he had to pay the woman hush money and make her and her child disappear.
 But soon Vredenburch's family started to suspect Van 't Sant was swindling them as part of an ordinary blackmail scheme.
 An unofficial investigation and informal tribunal by three selected members of the ruling class followed.
 The tribunal acquitted Van 't Sant, but did reproach him for unprofessional behaviour.
-In January 1935 he resigned voluntarily as head-commissioner of police.
+In January 1935, he resigned voluntarily as head-commissioner of police.

 Queen Wilhelmina intermittently employed Van 't Sant as her private secretary.
 When the story of the secret tribunal broke via the National Socialist newspaper Volk en Vaderland, public outcry forced the authorities to an official criminal investigation.
 It lasted until 1938 when Van 't Sant was again acquitted, due to lack of evidence.
-In 1956 Van 't Sant admitted in an interview with historian Loe de Jong that he had scammed the Vredenburch family and had made up the story in order to spare the Royals another scandal.
+In 1956, Van 't Sant admitted in an interview with historian Loe de Jong that he had scammed the Vredenburch family and had made up the story in order to spare the Royals another scandal.
 Still, some people did not accept his explanation.
-Especially the Dutch writer and journalist A. den Doolaard would remain his adversary, publishing in as late as 1980 a pamphlet against Van 't Sant.
+The Dutch writer and journalist A. den Doolaard would remain his adversary, publishing in as late as 1980 a pamphlet against Van 't Sant.